-Throughout this Statement, "Human Rights Watch" or "HRW" refers to Human Rights Watch, Inc., and its various parts around the world, including its affiliated charities, branch offices and other registered entities (also referred to as "we", "us", or "our").
-The Human Rights Watch entity responsible for your personal information (and the controller for the purposes of data protection laws) will be the member of Human Rights Watch that originally collects information from or about you.
-This may also be explained in separate privacy notices made available when your personal information is first collected by that Human Rights Watch entity.
+"Human Rights Watch" or "HRW" refers to Human Rights Watch, Inc., and its affiliates in various parts around the world, including its affiliated charities, branch offices and other registered entities (also referred to as "we", "us", or "our").
+HRW is the data controller to which this policy refers to.

 When and how do we collect your information?

-Human Rights Watch collects personal information in the following ways:
+Human Rights Watch collects personal data about you when you:

 You can engage with us through social media websites or through features such as plug-ins or applications on Human Rights Watch websites that integrate with social media sites.
 You may also choose to link your account with us to third party social media sites.
 When you link your account or engage with us on or through third-party social media sites, plug-ins, or applications, you may allow us to have ongoing access to certain information from your social media account (e.g., name, e-mail address, photo, gender, birthday, the posts or the 'likes' you make).